S.W. Sask. Oldtimers’ Museum & Archive

 Location: Maple Creek, SK

-- C.M.
-Glascock Building: Victoria Day long weekend to end of August – Tuesday to Saturday – 9:00am to 5:30pm.
+C.M.
+Glascock Building (Art Exhibits/Events): Victoria Day long weekend to end of August – Tuesday to Saturday – 9:00am to 5:30pm.

-This building was once home to the Union Bank of Canada beginning in 1910.
-Now it is the location of the Maple Creek Visitor Centre and is full of activity.
-It also houses the museum archival collection, and the (1903-2005) Burnett & Orr Law Office Exhibit!
+This former 1910 Union Bank of Canada building now houses the Maple Creek Visitor Centre, the museum’s archival collection, and the (1903 – 2005) Burnett & Orr Law Office Exhibit.